To download/play a game, simply click on the link below each description. Enjoy!

 TOTTENHAM was inspired by the mosaics of Sir Eduardo Paolozzi, at the Tottenham Court Road London Underground station.
 Your goal is to upgrade subway lines.
 Using explosive charges, you must clear a path from the start to the end, in order to lay the line.
 Pests in the area must also be eliminated.

 This is another game I built around a piano piece.
-In this game, you play as a young composer, and the scrolling-platforming gameplay serves as a metaphor for his creative process (among other things).
+In this game, you play as a young composer, and the scrolling-platforming gameplay serves as a metaphor for his creative process.

 The sequel to Ceramic Shooter; this game is composed of one continuous level, which is synchronized to the background music.
 As in the original, throughout the majority of the game, the goal is to not shoot or crash into anything.
-However, these objectives may change as the game progresses.
+However, these objectives may change (in a colorful manner) as the game progresses.

-An entry to the informal TIGSource Love Letter Competition, Coulomb's Law is a game about love and attraction (and electromagnetism).
-In order to guide the lovesick positive charge to meet with the object of his affections (a negative charge), you must place other positive charges to repel him and guide him through the level.
+An entry to the informal TIGSource Love Letter Competition, Coulomb's Law is a simple game about attraction (and electromagnetism).
+In order to bring a positive charge toward the goal (a negative charge), you must place other positive charges to repel and guide it through the level.
 The game placed fifth in the competition.

 In A Sea of Soil, you play as a small green worm who must navigate his way through tunnels and other terrains, loaded from various image files.
 At its heart, it is a simple maze game, but the freeform nature of the level design (almost any image can be loaded and played) makes it something different.
 Essentially, it is like playing a game based on the 8x zoom function of Paint.